-7 SIMPPO Design and Implementation
+6 SIMPPO Design and Implementation

-We describe the design and implementation of SIMPPO in this section, which includes a remodeled resource management problem formulation (in §7.1) as a multi-agent extension of the Markov decision process (MDP), and a MARL learning framework based on PPO (in §7.2) under the problem formulation.
-All agents are jointly trained in SIMPPO by allowing each agent to peek into the behavior of the other agents, which potentially violates the end-to-end arguments [51].
-However, the violation is necessary for performance gain [40] as we show in §5, 6 that obeying the end-to-end arguments by handling non-stationarity at each agent's end sacrifices policy-serving performance.
+We describe the design and implementation of SIMPPO in this section, which includes a remodeled resource management problem formulation (in §6.1) as a multi-agent extension of the Markov decision process (MDP), and a MARL learning framework based on PPO (in §6.2) under the problem formulation.
+All agents are jointly trained in SIMPPO by allowing each agent to peek into the behavior of the other agents, which potentially violates the end-to-end arguments [48].
+However, the violation is necessary for performance gain [39] as we show in §5 that obeying the end-toend arguments by handling non-stationarity at each agent's end sacrifices policy-serving performance.
 Our design choices for the multi-agent model were made to favor scalability and adaptability to agent churn caused by added/removed functions.
-SIMPPO enables the convergence behavior of all agents during training and provides online policy-serving performance comparable to that of the baseline, i.e., S-RL in single-tenant cases (as shown in §8).
+SIMPPO enables the convergence behavior of all agents during training and provides online policy-serving performance comparable to that of the baseline, i.e., S-RL in single-tenant cases (as shown in §7).

-7.1 SIMPPO's MARL Formulation
+6.1 SIMPPO's MARL Formulation

-We extend the MDP formulation for single-agent RL (described in §3) to a Markov game (also known as a stochastic game [57]) for N agents, each of which controls the resource management for one particular function on the serverless platform.
+We extend the MDP formulation for single-agent RL (described in §3) to a Markov game (also known as a stochastic game [54]) for N agents, each of which controls the resource management for one particular function on the serverless platform.
 In our formulated Markov game, the state space is defined as the Cartesian product of the state spaces of all S-RL agents (as defined in §3).
 After observing the environment state s_t at time t, each agent i takes an action a_t^i based on its policy π{θ^i} (parameterized by θ^i) and receives a reward r_t^i .
 The action and reward of each agent are the same as defined in S-RL.
 The environment state then transitions to a new state that depends on the joint action of all the agents.

 A Naive Approach.
-One can overcome the non-stationarity issue introduced by other agents in the shared environment by using centralized learning (e.g., joint action learners or JAL [11]).
+One can overcome the non-stationarity issue introduced by other agents in the shared environment by using centralized learning (e.g., joint action learners or JAL [10]).
 In such a centralized approach, the agents are jointly modeled, and a centralized policy for all the agents is trained.
-The input to this algorithm is the concatenation of the observations of all the agents, and the output is the actions specified to the agents.
-This approach entirely eliminates the problem of non-stationarity; however, it is computationally inefficient (with exponential complexity).
-The centralized learner needs to search in the joint action space of the size $\prod{i=1}^{N} |A_i|$ in order to enumerate all possible action combinations, where N is the number of agents and A_i is the individual action space of agent i for $1 \le i \le N$.
-The exponential dependence on N makes the centralized learning approach difficult to scale up beyond a few agents [11].
-Therefore, given that there could be tens or even hundreds of function instances on a server [65], we do not proceed further with this centralized approach.
+The exponential dependence on the number of agents N makes the centralized learning approach difficult to scale up beyond a few agents [10].
+Therefore, given that there could be tens or even hundreds of function instances on a server [61], we do not proceed further with this approach.